The KM6LYW Radio DigiPi Project

 Additional information

 The "pi" user password is "raspberry" If not using a USB radio this expects a single audio device, possibly the FE-Pi Audio Z v2, or Audio Injector Z. Edit /boot/config.txt to switch between these two audio hats.
 The default is currently the FE-Pi.
 The filesystem is "read only" to prevent SD card wear and so you don't have to do a clean shutdown (just turn off the power is fine).
 To make modifications, you must "sudo remount" first.
-If you have a usb-connected radio, no soldering is required.
-For ft8/sstv/js8call, you'll want to configure your radio from within each app.
-Yaesu 991 is rig 1035 Icom 7300 is rig 3073 Icom 705 is rig 3085 The GUI apps (js8call, fldigi, ft8, sstv) can be used with a VNC client on your phone.
+WSJTX/sstv/js8call will need to be configured within each app.
+Yaesu 991 is rig 1035, device ttyUSB0, baud 38400 Icom 7300 is rig 3073, device ttyUSB0, baud 19200 Icom 705 is rig 3085, device ttyACM0, baud 115200 Once you've configured wsjtx/sstv/js8call/fldigi, be sure to press [Save Configs] on the http://digipi/ home page to commit these changes to the SD card so they'll be present on next boot.
+See the supported rig list for more information.
+The GUI apps (js8call, fldigi, ft8, sstv) can be used with a VNC client on your phone.
 This can be considerably easier to use than a web browser, particularly when it comes to typing, zooming, etc. "VNC Viewer" on Google Play is sufficient.
 The VNC login parameters are: host: "digipi:5901" or "10.0.0.5:5901" in the field password: "test11" Direwolf will exert a voltage on gpio pin 12 for Push-to-talk.
-It's up to you to use this signal to short your PTT wire to ground (see FET wiring diagram above).
+For home brew hardware, use this signal to short your PTT wire to ground with a fet (N7000).
 If you hookukp a green led (with 220ohm resistor inline) to gpio pin 16 it will light up when direwolf detects a carrier.
 If you hookup a red led (with 220ohm resistor inline) to gpio pin 26 it will light up on transmit.
-At the moment, for USB-connected radios, the transmit LED will not illuminate during transmit (limitation of direwolf, feature request was submitted).
 If you hookup a blue led (with 220ohm resistor inline) to gpio pin 5 it will light up if you connect a bluetooth device like aprsdroid.
 I used a 3.2K resistor with this blue led in my implementation because blue leds are oddly bright.
 If you'd like to change the hostname (and bluetooth name), edit /etc/hostname and also add your hostname to the list next to 127.0.1.1 in /etc/hosts.
 To use a bluetooth app (aprsdroid, woad) you'll need to pair the device first sudo remount sudo systemctl restart bluetooth sudo bluetoothctl scan on # on phone/wifi device, open bluetooth settings, make visible for pairing # watch for [NEW] Device FC:19:10:F7:55:C8 Device_name pair FC:19:10:F7:55:C8 # click [pair] on phone yes # on bluetoothctl prompt # press [yes] on droid device trust FC:19:10:F7:55:C8 quit # the USB led/icon will illuminate momentarily on the DigiPi shutdown -r 0 When configuring aprsdroid, in connection settings, connection type, select "Bluetooth SPP".
 Select Channel "1".
 TNC Bluetooth Device should be "digipi".
-This image supports a Pi TFT display (1.3 and 1.14" tested) https://www.adafruit.com/product/4393 https://www.adafruit.com/product/4484 Buttons on the display will start the igate or digipeater services.
+Buttons on the display will start the igate or digipeater services.
 Adjust the volume on the receiver while "tail -f /run/direwolf.log" until the average audio volume is around "50(x,y)."
 Run alsamixer and adjust the "line" level, while listening to transmitted packets to make sure they're not overdriven, and about the same volume as other aprs radios in your area. the APRS Digipeater service will repeat WIDE1-1 traffic and relay all message-type packets sourced from the internet to targets within 160km of your digipi.
 Adjust ~/direwolf.digipeater.conf to taste.
 The device becomes a hotspot if you don't setup your wifi, in which case the ssid is "DigiPi" and the default password is "abcdefghij".
 You'll find the device at http://10.0.0.5/ .
 If you're in the field, obviously, this will be its address.

 Howto videos and screenshots